Queensland to host the Brisbane 2032 Olympic and Paralympic Games

 Hosting the world’s greatest event will create a two-decade pipeline of opportunity for Queensland.

 The Games will deliver economic and social benefits across the State with more than $8 billion in benefits predicted.

 The Games will benefit communities, tourism operators, sporting organisations and local businesses.

 They will connect communities, improve health and fitness levels, encourage more people to join their local sporting clubs as participants or volunteers and inspire a generation of children.

-Olympic events and pre-Games training camps will be held across the state as Queensland’s shores are opened to new tourism, trade and investment opportunities around the world.
+Competition events and pre-Games training camps will be held across the state as Queensland’s shores are opened to new tourism, trade and investment opportunities around the world.

 A Games for all of Queensland

-Brisbane will become home to the Games for the XXXV Olympiad; it will be the third Australian city to host after Melbourne (1956) and Sydney (2000).
+In 2032, Brisbane will become home to the Games for the XXXV Olympiad; it will be the third Australian city to host after Melbourne (1956) and Sydney (2000).